Application now available for the 2019-2020 Cohort! See “How Do I Apply?” below.

 The Learning Community is one of the most qualified organizations in Rhode Island to provide an ESL certification.
 As a highly successful urban charter school, The Learning Community has one of the highest rates of English learners in Rhode Island—as of the 2014-15 school year, 39% of Learning Community students were English learners and 61% primarily spoke Spanish at home.
 With a combination of a daily explicit language teaching block for all students in grades K-3, teacher-crafted curricula, and innovative practice around literacy instruction for ELs, Learning Community students have made tremendous strides in closing the Latino achievement gap.
 Our Latino students consistently perform on-par with or better than their primarily white, monolingual, suburban peers in Rhode Island.

-In the 2015-2016 year, the Learning Community’s EL students performed significantly better in both ELA and Math than ELs in other RI schools and districts on the PARCC exam.
-For example, 28% of our ELs met or exceeded expectations on the 2016 PARCC ELA test compared to the state average of 7%.
+In the 2016-2017 year, the Learning Community’s EL students performed significantly better in both ELA and Math than ELs in other RI schools and districts on the PARCC exam.
+For example, 52% of our ELs met, exceeded, or approached expectations on the 2017 PARCC ELA test compared to the state average of 20%.
 Our ELs’ math performance follows a very similar trend.
-When you consider levels 3, 4, and 5 on the 2016 PARCC exam, 48% of Learning Community ELs met, exceeded, or are approaching expectations compared to 11-20% of ELs in the state’s urban districts.
+When you consider levels 3, 4, and 5 on the 2017 PARCC exam, 53% of Learning Community ELs met, exceeded, or are approaching expectations compared to the state average of 26%.
 Level 3 on PARCC is a significant indicator of the capacity of this portion of the student body available to make progress towards levels 4 and 5.

 Additional questions about the program can be directed to firstname.lastname@example.org or to Melanie Griffith, Program Manager, at 401-454-9985.